A Geometric Characterization of Observability in Inertial Parameter Identification: Abstract

 \section{Abstract}

-We present an algorithm to characterize the space of identifiable inertial parameters in system identification of an articulated robot.
-The algorithm can be applied to general open-chain kinematic trees ranging from industrial manipulators to legged robots.
-It is the first solution for this case that is provably correct and does not rely on symbolic techniques.
-The high-level operation of the algorithm is based on a key observation: Undetectable changes in inertial parameters can be interpreted as sequences of inertial transfers across the joints.
-Drawing on the exponential parameterization of rigid-body kinematics, undetectable inertial transfers are analyzed in terms of linear observability.
+This paper presents an algorithm to geometrically characterize inertial parameter identifiability for an articulated robot.
+The geometric approach tests identifiability across the infinite space of configurations using only a finite set of conditions and without approximation.
+It can be applied to general open-chain kinematic trees ranging from industrial manipulators to legged robots, and it is the first solution for this broad set of systems that is provably correct.
+The high-level operation of the algorithm is based on a key observation: Undetectable changes in inertial parameters can be represented as sequences of inertial transfers across the joints.
+Drawing on the exponential parameterization of rigid-body kinematics, undetectable inertial transfers are analyzed in terms of observability from linear systems theory.
 This analysis can be applied recursively, and lends an overall complexity of $O(N)$ to characterize parameter identifiability for a system of $N$ bodies. {\sc Matlab} source code for the new algorithm is provided.